basis-technology-corp/annotated-data-model/doc/Examples.rst

 ``AnnotatedText.Builder``.

-Start/end offsets in attributes are always half-open ranges, and they refer to character-level (UTF-16 elements) offsets in the original text.
+Start/end offsets in attributes are always half-open ranges, and they refer to character-level offsets in the original text.  ("Character" here really means a UTF-16 element.)

 ``AnnotatedText`` objects are immutable.